Table of contents

 See which team members are performing well, which are struggling, and reassign tasks to respect the project deadlines and your team member’s well-being.
 By keeping an eye on the workload you will be able to spot such issues early and make the necessary changes to meet the project goals.

 After a while, you will start to notice that some team members can manage their workload a little better than others.
 These are your champions that need to be recognized and learned from.
-See what tools and practices they use to stay on top of their tasks and make an effort to implement them throughout the rest of the team.
+See what tools and strategies they use and make an effort to implement them throughout the rest of the team.

 In some cases, this might be a personal productivity system, a focus on asynchronous communication, or flexible work hours.
 In the cases of an entire team performing better than other teams, they might be using an Agile project management approach to their task planning and execution.